Bronze Arts Award: 11 – 15 yrs

 What happens when I’ve competed my Bronze Arts Award?

 RAMM will apply to Trinity College London for each child’s Arts Award Certificate, which will take up to 12 weeks and will be posted to a home address.
-Alternatively, you can pick up your certificate from Garden Reception or the RAMM Shop.

 Other Bronze Arts Award projects